Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 electric dipole interactions of water.
 For the moment, we give the electric field 10 GHz where the electric field E_0 and electric dipole p_0 are of the order of 5x10^(-3) eV.

+### To Obtain the Initial Equilibrium for 298 K ###

+We will use salt ions of Na(+) and Cl(-) initially as the dryrun to give random noises.
+The 6x6x6 water clusters have 64 Na(+) and 64 Cl(-) ions, and a run time is t=1700.
+We can see random water clusters.
+Afterwards, the salt ions are gradually removed, and the dryrun is continued for 5 periods.

 ### References ###